Silly + Pretty = Our Jam

-A full-time doodler, crafter, painter, and all-around dabbler, Lisa Aihara started Fiber & Dye on her 30th birthday after years of loving pestering from friends and family telling her to find a creative outlet for all of her hobbies.
+A writer, doodler, painter, and all-around dabbler, Lisa Aihara started Fiber & Dye on her 30th birthday after years of loving pestering from friends and family telling her to find a creative outlet to flex her art muscle, if you will.

-In August 2016 she launched the line with a few cards that featured Lisa's original artwork and text.
-Just like the gal who created them, Fiber & Dye products are always cheeky and mostly cheerful, with its sentiments sincere but not without wit and cursing like a sailor, and never intended to be taken seriously because let's face it, she certainly don't take herself too seriously either.
+In August 2016 she launched the greeting card line with a few cards that featured her original artwork and text.
+Just like the gal who created them, Our designs are always cheeky and mostly cheerful, with its sentiments sincere but not without wit and cursing like a sailor.
+Never intended to be taken seriously because let's face it, she certainly don't take herself too seriously either.

-All Fiber & Dye cards are painted, written, lettered, and designed by Lisa.
+All Fiber & Dye designs are painted, written, lettered, and designed by Lisa.

 Watercolor has always been a medium that was special to her, because it was difficult and counterintuitive.
 It was an unforgiving medium unfit for frequent touch-ups, and forced her to be okay with the imperfections from organic strokes that she would instinctively want to "fix."